-When we have incomplete knowledge about an upcoming decision we tend to say it is an issue mired in a gray area and therefore open to our personal judgement.
+When we have incomplete knowledge about an upcoming decision we tend to say it is an issue mired in a gray area and therefore open to our personal judgment.
 That kind of latitude leads to rule bending and more times than not, the wrong answer.
 A better way to respond to a question from the gray area is with the answer: it depends.

 After you say "it depends" the natural follow up question is, "it depends on what?"